Itangalo/evalmath.class.php/README.md

-evalmath.class.php
+expression.php
 ==================

 Version 1.0

-Taken from http://www.phpclasses.org/browse/file/11680.html, cred to Miles Kaufmann
+Based on http://www.phpclasses.org/browse/file/11680.html, cred to Miles Kaufmann

 This repository is cloned for two reasons: